 Cost of Living in Lisbon Compared to the US

-Lisbon has generally been considered more affordable than many major cities in the United States.
-The city’s cost of living is significantly lower than cities like New York, San Francisco, and Los Angeles.
-Expenses such as housing, transportation, and dining out were often more budget-friendly in Lisbon.
-Additionally, healthcare costs and some other daily necessities tended to be less expensive.
+The cost of living in Portugal vs USA has generally been considered more affordable.
+Lisbon’s cost of living is significantly lower than that of cities like New York, San Francisco, and Los Angeles.
+Expenses such as housing, transportation, and dining out at the best restaurants were often more budget-friendly in Lisbon.
+Additionally, health insurance costs and some other daily necessities tended to be less expensive.

 According to Numbeo: